NicolasKeita/doc_mptcp/README.md

    - Develop a script in Python or C to capture the GPS position data.

 2. **MPTCP Data Transmission:**
-   - Implement an MPTCP client to send GPS data to a remote server.
+   - Implement a client application using OpenMPTCP to send GPS data to a remote server.
-   - Use MPTCP sockets to manage multiple network connections effectively.
+   - Use MPTCP sockets to efficiently handle multiple network connections.

 ### Data Transmission via MPTCP